Summer’s Last Hurrah Labor Day Vacation Ideas | Visit Grand Rapids

 live music grand rapids mn

 Additional indoor things to do on a rainy day in Grand Rapids, Minnesota are, bowling, go to a matinee, and enjoy live music.
 Thunder Alley XL offers bowling, an kid/adult arcade area, limited bar/grille, and an outdoor batting case and mini golf center.
 Mann’s Grand Rapids Cinema 8 offers eight small theater recliner style seating that features the latest big screen movies.
 And then there is live music at the craft breweries, wine bar and local bars in the area.
-Check out the the greater Grand Rapids, MN Events Calendar for more details of who has nightly live music offerings.
+Check out the the Grand Rapids, MN area Events Calendar for more details of who has nightly live music offerings.

 Self-Guided Tours & Boutique Style Shops